marckinson/eLogcard-Project/README.md

 ## Application overview ##

-This application is designed to demonstrate how assets can be modeled on the Blockchain using part lifecycle scenario.
+This application is designed to demonstrate how assets can be modeled on the Blockchain using a part lifecycle scenario.
-In the scenario parts and logs  are modeled using Blockchain technology with the following attributes:
+In the scenario parts, aicrafts, assemblies and logs  are modeled using Blockchain technology with the following attributes:

+## Assets

 #### Asset 1: Parts